 Language barrier in Algeria

 The main languages of Algeria are Arabic and Berber.
-French is also widely spoken and it heavily influences the local dialect of Arabic spoken in Algeria.
+French is also widely spoken, heavily influencing the local dialect of Arabic spoken in Algeria.
 English is becoming more popular, but expats wanting to integrate into Algerian society fully should try to learn Arabic or French.

 Religion in Algeria

 Islam is Algeria's main religion and informs virtually all aspects of life in the country.
-Other religions are tolerated in Algeria, but it’s still an Islamic nation and expats should always show respect for the local customs and laws.
+While other religions are accepted in Algeria, Islam is the predominant faith, and expats should remain respectful of local customs and laws.
 Discussing religious issues should be avoided.

-Algerian dress is conservative.
-Women, in particular, should cover their shoulders and legs at all times when out in public.
-Public displays of affection are considered improper in Algeria, and unmarried cohabitation is also frowned upon.
+Algerian dress is traditionally modest.
+Women, in particular, should cover their shoulders and legs when out in public.
+Public displays of affection are generally discouraged in Algeria, and unmarried cohabitation is not widely accepted.

 Food and drink in Algeria

 Algerian food is typically Arabic, with French and African influences.
-It generally revolves around rice, fresh fruit and vegetables.
-Lamb and fish are popular proteins, with typical dishes including mechoui, spicy lamb roasted over a fire, and makroudh, a pastry stuffed with dates or almonds and dipped in honey.
-Couscous is also popular and is often served with meat, vegetables and spices.
+Algerian cuisine largely features rice, fresh fruit and vegetables.
+Lamb and fish are well-loved proteins, with popular dishes including mechoui, spicy lamb roasted over a fire, and makroudh, a pastry stuffed with dates or almonds and dipped in honey.
+Couscous is also a favourite and is often served with meat, vegetables and spices.